Financial highlights and outlook

 • BEV = 0 g/km CO₂ and PHEV < 50 g/km CO₂ by 2025

-The key performance indicator for fulfilling the screening criteria is the CO₂ emissions of the vehicles produced by the Brand Group Premium.
+The key performance indicator for fulfilling the screening criteria is the CO₂ emissions of the vehicles produced by the Brand Group Progressive.
 In our vehicle-related business, we have detailed the vehicles manufactured by us by model and powertrain technology and analyzed the CO₂ emissions associated with them in accordance with WLTP.
 In this way, we have identified those vehicles among all of our taxonomy-eligible vehicles that meet the screening criteria and with which the substantial contribution to climate change mitigation is measured.
 Until December 31, 2025, a threshold value of < 50 g/km CO₂ (WLTP) will apply.

 • Audi Q4 e-tron, Audi e-tron/Audi Q8 e-tron, Audi e-tron GT